d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 ## Abstract

 The prior papers in this series establish the propagation framework, the displacement geometry of gravitation, and the weak-field observational tests.
 The present paper works in the opposite direction: starting from the classical constants G, h, e, and the SI unit system, it asks what upstream structure those constants already bundle.
 The answer in each case involves the same two quantities — the vacuum storage pair ε₀, μ₀ and the nuclear support radius r₀ — appearing in different combinations depending on which aspect of the medium is being measured.
 The factorizations are structural audits, not new derivations of the constants from first principles.
-Several additional corrective results are developed: the proper-velocity reframing of black hole infall, gravitational lensing as differential phase accumulation rather than wavefront deflection, the elimination of the photon sphere on observational grounds.
-Together these establish a consistent upstream picture in which ε₀, μ₀, and r₀ are the primitive layer from which the classical constants, the SI units, and the weak-field gravitational geometry all descend.
+The resulting picture is that ε₀, μ₀, and r₀ form the primitive layer from which the classical constants, the SI units, and the framework's weak-field geometric scales can be read.

-**Keywords:** physical constants, vacuum primitives, upstream factorization, nuclear support scale, gravitational constant, Planck's constant, electron charge, natural units, proper velocity, gravitational lensing, photon sphere
+**Keywords:** physical constants, vacuum primitives, upstream factorization, nuclear support scale, gravitational constant, Planck's constant, electron charge, natural units

 ---